Ficool

 "FUUUCK!!!!"
 He shouted to the heavens as he threw the broken gas can to the ground.

 He kicked everything in his line of sight.
 The negative thoughts he held back flooded his mind relentlessly.
-The memories of his dead parents, his brother's corpse being brought home with a dishonorable discharge on his record, and his sister-in-law Amelia being in pieces after being attacked by a Kraegan.
-On top of that, everyone, including Casper, messing with him only fueled his anger.
+The memories of his dead parents' funeral, his brother's corpse being brought home with a dishonorable discharge on his record, the families of his unit throwing garbage at his coffin, Amelia being torn in pieces after being attacked by a Kraegan.
+On top of that, everyone, including Casper, messing with him, assaulting him, and taunting him only fueled his anger exceedingly.

-He continued to flail around, eventually punching the wall of the building regardless of the skin tearing on his knuckles or possibly breaking his toes, kicking the dumpster next to him.
+He continued to flail around, eventually punching the walls of the buildings regardless of the skin tearing on his knuckles or possibly breaking his toes, kicking the dumpster next to him.

 He finally stopped when he felt his shoe warm with blood in it.
 He fell to the ground, holding his throbbing head, as he broke down in his grief.